Text Functions

 Description

-The SUBSTR returns a segment of the string, starting from the symbol that has the number A and having the length of B symbols.
+The SUBSTR function returns part of the string starting from the symbol that has the a number and having the length of b symbols.
 When a = 0, it means the same as a = 1 (the beginning of the string).
-By default all symbols till the end of the string are returned if the B value is not specified.
-If b is less than 1, the NULL value is returned.
-If A or B is a number with floating point its fractional part is discarded.
+By default, all symbols till the end of the string are returned if the b value is not specified.
+If b is less than 1, NULL is returned.
+If a or b is a number with floating point, its fractional part is discarded.

 Example